-Patient's guide to surgery and enhancing your recovery Agreement to consent form
+A patient's guide and consent form

-Important

-Please bring this booklet into hospital on admission
+Important - please bring this booklet into hospital on admission

 This document contains a consent form which your surgeon will go through with you and ask you to sign if you are willing to proceed.
 You will be given this booklet which will include a copy of the consent form.